Home › Learn › Timeline: 30 Years of Battlefield Preservation

-A brief timeline highlights of the Civil War Trust’s greatest efforts
+A brief timeline highlights of the American Battlefield Trust’s greatest efforts

 APCWS founders Will Greene, Bob Krick, Gary Gallagher and Denis Frye on the Antietam Battlefield in June 1988.